Fhemiee/Project/README.md

 Detail: With a p-value of less than 0.0001, the decrease in error rate is statistically significant and not just a random fluctuation.

 <img width="1037" alt="Screenshot 2024-05-21 at 11 17 38 PM" src="https://github.com/Fhemiee/Project/assets/154028690/c06eefed-b8dc-4a86-bfc7-a8b255d93e7c">
+Control Chart for Order Processing Time

+Explanation: A control chart is used to monitor the stability of a process.
+It shows the individual order processing times over weeks, with control limits that indicate the expected range of variation.
+Key Points:
+Lower Control Limit (LCL): 3.453337 days
+Upper Control Limit (UCL): 4.234663 days
+Average: 3.844 days
+Detail: The control chart indicates the order processing time is within control limits, showing consistent improvement without unusual variations.
+The average processing time has dropped to 3.84 days, which is within the expected range.

 <img width="729" alt="Screenshot 2024-05-21 at 11 18 02 PM" src="https://github.com/Fhemiee/Project/assets/154028690/23aff155-eb19-4cce-a4fe-f500d5aaeb79">